coreos/docs/sdk-distributors/sdk/modifying-coreos/index.md

 ## Tips and Tricks

 We've compiled a [list of tips and tricks](/docs/sdk-distributors/sdk/tips-and-tricks) that can make working with the SDK a bit easier.

+## Testing Images

+[Mantle](/docs/sdk-distributors/sdk/mantle) is a collection of utilities used in testing and launching SDK images.